juanpc2018/Amiga-Guide-4000-4000T/README.md

 2x Compatilble 40-pin UV Eresable Eprom's like: Am27C400 "4Megabit = 512KiloByte 8-Bit or 256KB at 16-Bit" </br>
 & faster than <200ns access time. </br>

-Change from Little.Endian "x86_64 PC" to Big.Endian "68K" / "Swap Bytes Order" </br>
+Change from Little.Endian "x86_64" to Big.Endian "68K" / "Swap Bytes Order" </br>
-Splt Single ROM images from the Digital Download to fit 2x EPROMS </br>
+Split Single ROM images from the Digital Download to fit 2x EPROMS </br>
 because machine is 32-Bit but Roms are configured 16-Bit each. </br>
 Atari TT / Falcon is 32-Bit but 8-bit each "4x Eproms needed" </br>